-Byzantine Empire Emperor Justinian Facts, Life and his Wife Theodora
+Byzantine Emperor Justinian Facts, Life and his wife Theodora

 As a person who writes a travel blog about the history of Istanbul, I have come to realize that I have mentioned about Justinian many times in my blog.
 The reason is that Emperor Justinian left a great mark in the history.
 What he contributed in terms of architecture to Istanbul is truly significant.